clowdr-app/clowdr-web-app/README.md

       --appName clowdr
    ```
 1. Open `http://localhost:4001` in a browser.
 Select the
-   `InstanceConfiguration` table, and click on the security icon on the
+   `ConferenceConfiguration` table, and click on the security icon on the
    top-right.
 Click "Class Level Permissions".
 Double check that Public read and
    write are unchecked, then add the role name `ClowdrSysAdmin` (press the enter
    key after typing this word), and check both Read and Write permissions for